refi64/lollypop-viperfx/README.md

 Changes:
 * 0.5.3 (not released yet):
+  - Add an gsetting option to add customs music paths
   - Handle album compilations
   - Fix performance issues
   - Better widgets for search and playlist